 A large number of cases detected overseas are among gay, bisexual and men who have sex with men.
 This population is often vigilant at seeking regular sexual health screening which could contribute to why it is being identified specifically in this cohort.

 It’s important to note that the risk of MPXV is not limited to gay, bisexual and men who have sex with men.
 Anyone who has close contact with someone who is infectious is at risk.
 Anyone can get or pass on MPXV regardless of their sexuality.

-People who have recently returned from overseas, have attended any dance parties, sex parties or saunas – especially in Europe – and who develop any of these symptoms, particularly an unusual rash, should seek medical advice immediately.
+People who have recently returned from overseas, have attended any dance parties, sex parties or saunas – especially in Europe and North America– and who develop any of these symptoms, particularly an unusual rash, should seek medical advice immediately.

-Remember: Do not attend a health service in the first instance – be sure to call ahead.
+Remember: If you have respiratory or suspected monkeypox symptoms please call ahead so a doctor or nurse can advice on where you can go for testing.
+Do not attend a health service in the first instance – be sure to call ahead.

 If you are planning to travel overseas and attend any festival or parties, you can reduce your risk of contracting MPXV by avoiding close contact, including sexual contact, with people who have suspected or confirmed MPXV.
 Avoid skin-to-skin contact, particularly with any rash or lesions.